suardi26/Java-Basic/Basic Operation (Array)/README.md

   <samp>and has 2 parameters, namely the Array data and the index length of the Array data to be copied.</samp>

-- <samp>Copying array data by specifying the range index can use the 'copyOfRange' function in the 'Arrays' class and has 3 parameters, namely array data,</samp>
+- <samp>Copying array data by specifying the range index can use the 'copyOfRange' function in the 'Arrays' class and has 3 parameters,</samp>

-  <samp>the beginning and end of the range index to be copied.</samp>
+  <samp> namely array data, the beginning and end of the range index to be copied.</samp>